 MN90: Minnesota History in 90 Seconds will deliver Minnesota history statewide in a fun, entertaining and informative manner.
 It will make more Minnesotans aware of the way history impacted their lives helping them to make more informed decisions in the future.
 Ampers will produce and distribute sixty 90-second segments each year.

 Minnesota Native News: a five-minute weekly segment will look at social, economic, cultural, health issues, and more facing Minnesota’s Native American communities.
 It will be produced in such a way that it will be relevant to Native American as well as non-Native Americans living in Minnesota

 Ampers digital archive, website & social media: to comply with Minnesota Statute 129d.19 Ampers must archive all Arts & Cultural Heritage programming produced by Ampers and its member stations, continue to maintain an infrastructure to make the programs available to all non-commercial radio stations eligible for state grants, and make these programs available online for all Minnesotans now and in the future.
-Because of changing technology, the infrastructure we have been using will no longer be available to us after 12/31/15 so we have to find or create a new system to distribute and archive this content.

 To learn more about Ampers Arts & Cultural Heritage programs, contact Erin Warhol, Program Director, at firstname.lastname@example.org